Reed-CompBio/spras/docs/tutorial/intermediate.rst

 ``pathway.txt`` files generated from the previously executed algorithms on the egfr dataset are reused.

-2. Running the ml analysis
+2. Running the ML analysis

 SPRAS aggregates all the reconstructed subnetworks produced across the specified algorithms for a given dataset.
 SPRAS then performs machine learning analyses on each these groups and saves the results in the ``<dataset>-ml/`` (``egfr-ml/``) folder.
-It is also going to be running the ml per algorithm for a given dataset.
-This groups the ml post analysis by algorithm per dataset and produces algorithm specific ml outputs.
+It is also going to be running the ML per algorithm for a given dataset.
+This groups the ML post analysis by algorithm per dataset and produces algorithm specific ML outputs.

 3. Running the summary analysis